Blake T. Hilton, PsyD

 - Instructor in Psychology, Department of Psychiatry

-Blake T. Hilton, PsyD, is a clinical and research psychologist in the Center of Excellence in Alcohol, Drugs, and Addiction at McLean Hospital.
+Blake T. Hilton, PsyD, is a clinical and research psychologist in the Division of Alcohol, Drugs, and Addiction at McLean Hospital.
 He is also the director of the outpatient trauma track in the Alcohol, Drug, and Addiction Treatment Program.
 Dr. Hilton’s clinical and research activities focus on individuals with substance use disorders and co-occurring psychiatric diagnoses.
 He has specialized training in evidence-based treatments including cognitive processing therapy, prolonged exposure, cognitive behavior therapy (CBT), CBT for insomnia, and acceptance and commitment therapy.

 Dr. Hilton’s research interests include risk and protective factors related to the development of substance use disorders, substance misuse among American Indians/Alaska Natives, opioid overdose and withdrawal, medication-assisted treatment stigma, and the role of sleep in recovery.